-Ottavia Spaggiari is an investigative journalist and long-form writer based in New York.
+Ottavia Spaggiari is an investigative journalist and long-form writer.

 Ottavia Spaggiari